Treatment for dysphagia depends on the type or cause of your swallowing disorder.

 - Surgery.
 For an esophageal tumor, achalasia or pharyngeal diverticula, you may need surgery to clear your esophageal path.

 - Medications.
 Difficulty swallowing associated with GERD can be treated with prescription oral medications to reduce stomach acid.
-You may need to take these medications for an extended period of time.
+You may need to take these medications for an extended period.
+If you have eosinophilic esophagitis, you may need corticosteroids.

 If you have esophageal spasm but your esophagus appears normal and without GERD, you may be treated with medications to relax your esophagus and reduce discomfort.